-- the additional investment would have a material negative effect on the bank's earnings, capital, or liquidity. - the board and management have not demonstrated a reasonable need for the additional investment. - the additional investment involves an unsafe or unsound transaction.
+- the additional investment would have a material negative effect on the bank's earnings, capital, or liquidity. - the board or management has not demonstrated a reasonable need for the additional investment. - the additional investment involves an unsafe or unsound transaction.